weaveworks/policy-agent/docs/README.md

     address: http://localhost:9200    # ElasticSearch server address
     username: <elastic username>      # User credentials to access ElasticSearch service
     password: <elastic password>      # User credentials to access ElasticSearch service
-    indexname: <index_name>           # index name the results would be written in
+    indexName: <index_name>           # index name the results would be written in
     insertionMode: <insertion mode>   # It could be a choice of both insert or upsert, it defines the way the document is written.
 ```